soodritesh/CI-on-aws/README.md

 ![](images/repo-connection-steps.png)

-First Create SSH key in local and add public key to IAM role Security credentials.
+First, Create the local SSH key and add the public key to the IAM role Security credentials.

 ![](images/sshkey-generated-local.png)